SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundryJwtAuthentication/README.md

 > cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

-The provided manifest(s) will create an app named `jwtauth-4x` and attempt to bind it to `mySSOService`.
+The provided manifest(s) will create an app named `jwtauth` and attempt to bind it to `mySSOService`.
 Alter the manifest to bind to `myOAuthService` if you are using UAA instead of the SSO tile.

 > Note: `mySSOService` is created when you follow the Pivotal SSO instructions for [CloudFoundrySingleSignon][sso].